Jamaica goes to the polls as island shaken by corruption, inequity and economic concerns

 In addition, nine independent candidates are registered to contest the election in various constituencies.

-Just over 2 million registered voters are eligible to cast their ballots on the island of 2.8 million people, although turnout remains to be seen.
+Just over 2 million registered voters are eligible to cast their ballots on the island of 2.8 million people, though turnout in recent years has been low.

 Excited first-time voter, 20-year-old Antwane Edwards, said he cast his vote shortly after polls opened.